 Some supplements might be high in potassium, so you should check with your healthcare team to see if they’re safe to take while on beta-blockers.

 Grapefruit & some fruit juices

-Grapefruit is a high-potassium food, but you should avoid it while taking beta-blockers for another reason.
-Some beta-blockers interact with grapefruit in a way that reduces their absorption, which can make them not as effective.
+Grapefruit is a high-potassium food, but you should avoid grapefruit and grapefruit juices while taking beta-blockers because beta-blockers interact with grapefruit that reduces their absorption, which can make medications not as effective.

 You should ask your healthcare provider or pharmacist if your prescribed type of beta-blocker interacts with grapefruit.

 Grapefruit juice, apple juice, and orange juice should also be avoided when taking beta-blockers, including atenolol, celiprolol, and talinolol, because they can reduce the absorption of the beta-blocker.

 However, depending on your dosage, drinking small amounts of alcohol might be permitted.
 If you do choose to drink alcohol while taking beta-blockers, ask your healthcare provider about a potential “safe” amount.
 And try to time it so you don’t drink alcohol right after taking a dose of your beta-blocker.